close

 Updated: 16 November, 2024

 Foer’s book depicts Oskar, both consciously and subconsciously, working through his trauma by his journey.
-Consciously, he attends his therapy sessions and subconsciously, he searches to understand what the key opens.
-By meeting all these new people that share the surname Black, Oskar decides that he must tell his story and be “as honest about it as [he] could outside home, because that’s what was necessary” (Foer, 2005, p.87).
+Consciously when he attends his therapy sessions and subconsciously in his search to understand what the key opens.
+By meeting all these new people that share a surname, Black, Oskar decides that he must tell his story and be “as honest about it as [he] could outside home, because that’s what was necessary” (Foer, 2005, p.87).
 His decision to do this makes his search a subconscious cathartic experience as he explains how his dad died to each new Black that he meets.
 Although Oskar is looking to find a connection back to his father, he is actually moving forward with his grief and thereby his trauma, whilst being unknowingly supported as alluded to earlier in this essay.
 Oskar tells his secret, to the Black who recognizes the key, about not picking up the telephone to his father on that fateful morning, which is a significant step for Oskar in letting go (Foer, 2005, p.300).
-Oskar is both on a physical and mental journey and he is aware of things that make him feel uncomfortable.
+Oskar is both on a physical and mental journey and he is aware of things that make him feel uncomfortable Even after a year, I still had an extremely difficult time doing certain things, like taking showers, for some reason, and getting into elevators, obviously.
+There was a lot of stuff that made me panicky, like suspension bridges, germs, airplanes, fireworks, Arab people on the subway (even though I’m not racist), Arab people in restaurants and coffee shop and other public places, scaffolding, sewer and subway grates, bags without owners, shoes, people with mustaches, smoke, knots, tall buildings, turbans (Foer, 2005, p.36)

-4. The Role of Fantasy and Reality in Coping with Trauma
+The Role of Fantasy in Trauma Management

 Get a custom paper now from our expert writers.